Cwiiis/c_speech_features/README.md

 ### Differences to python_speech_features

-* c_speech_features only supports 32-bit float as the array data-format, and operates internally at 32-bit, for the most part. python_speech_features operates in 64-bit by default and this will account for small variations in results.
+* c_speech_features only supports one datatype, which is defined at compile-time.
+Currently, this can be either 32-bit (float), or 64-bit (double). python_speech_features operates in 64-bit by default.
 * python_speech_features.sigproc functions are located directly on the c_speech_features module.
 * The `winfunc` parameter is an array instead of a function, and is expected to be as wide as necessary depending on context.

 ### Uses

-It is not recommended to replace python_speech_features with c_speech_features in a Python context. python_speech_features is higher precision, safer and will output better error messages when fed with incorrect parameters. c_speech_features is most likely to crash in such situations.
-On the other hand, this module can be useful to debug issues when using c_speech_features in more appropriate contexts, or if you have very specific needs. c_speech_features is likely to perform faster when compiled with optimisation than python_speech_features, and if the lower precision is not an impediment, this can be useful.
+It is not recommended to replace python_speech_features with c_speech_features in a Python context. python_speech_features is safer and will output better error messages when fed with incorrect parameters. c_speech_features is most likely to crash in such situations.
+On the other hand, this module can be useful to debug issues when using c_speech_features in more appropriate contexts, or if you have very specific needs. c_speech_features is likely to perform faster when compiled with optimisation than python_speech_features.
+In 64-bit, the gains are minimal, except for particular functions, where as in 32-bit the gains can be substantial (at the cost of precision).